Bristol Garden Club By Laws

 Amendments

-Section 2: These bylaws may be amended by two-thirds vote of the members present provided the proposed amendment has been sanctioned by the Executive Board and has been read at the previous meeting of the club.
+Section 2: These bylaws may be amended in accordance with the provisions of Article VIII, Section 1, provided the proposed amendment has been sanctioned by the Executive Board and has been presented at the previous meeting of the club.